Tyus Bowser: 2017 season

+2018 season

+Bowser finished the 2018 season with .5 sacks and 11 total tackles in 15 games.

 2019 season

-In Week 10 of the 2019 season, Bowser recorded a 33-yard fumble return for a touchdown in the 49–13 victory over the Cincinnati Bengals.
+In Week 10 of the 2019 season, Bowser recorded a 33-yard fumble return for a touchdown in the 49–13 victory over the Bengals.
 He followed that up with a two-sack performance in a 41–7 victory over the Houston Texans in the next game.
+He finished the 2019 season with five sacks, 24 total tackles, two passes defended, and one forced fumble.

 2020 season

 Bowser was placed on the reserve/COVID-19 list by the team on November 3, 2020, and activated four days later.
+In the 2020 season, Bowser finished with two sacks, 34 total tackles, three interceptions, and five passes defended.

 2021 season

 On March 16, 2021, Bowser re-signed with the Ravens, on a four-year, $22 million deal, with the potential to rise to $27 million.
 In the final seconds in the fourth quarter Bowser sacked Andy Dalton for a loss of 18 yards, which yielded a 16–13 win over the Chicago Bears on November 21, 2021.
-The following week, Bowser recorded a sack on Baker Mayfield, as well as a game sealing tackle on fourth down.
+The following week, against the Browns, Bowser recorded a sack on Baker Mayfield, as well as a game sealing tackle on fourth down in the 16–10 victory.
+Bowser finished the 2021 season with seven sacks, 59 total tackles, four passes defended, and two forced fumbles.

 On January 14, 2022, Bowser underwent surgery to repair a torn Achilles.

 2022 season

 On August 26, 2022, Bowser was placed on the reserve/PUP list to start the season.
 He was activated on November 1.
+He appeared in nine games in the 2022 season.
+He finished with two sacks, 13 total tackles, two passes defended, and one forced fumble.

+2023 season

+Bowser was placed on the reserve/non-football injury list to start the season due to a knee injury over the summer that had setback before the season.

+On March 13, 2024, Bowser was released by the Ravens.

+Seattle Seahawks

+On August 30, 2024, the Seattle Seahawks signed Bowser to their practice squad.

+Miami Dolphins

+On October 3, 2024, Bowser was signed by the Miami Dolphins off the Seahawks practice squad.
+He appeared in nine games and started five in the 2024 season.